 Perhaps the only downside of these wonderfully effective clippers is their cost.
 Coming in on the upper end of the price range for rabbit nail clippers, they’re a significant investment, but one that is justified by their durability and effectiveness.

-All in all, we think that this is the best rabbit nail clipper of 2020.
+All in all, we think that this is the best overall rabbit nail clipper this year.

 2. H&H Pets Rabbit Nail Clippers – Best Value